csswizardry/csswizardry.github.com/_posts/2020-01-08-performance-budgets-pragmatically.md

 1. **Your new worst-point is better than the last one:** This is the best outcome!
-Let’s say you went from a 7.2s load time and now your worst value is 6.8s—well done!
+Let’s say you went from a 7.2s load time and now your worst value is 6.8s — well done!
 Now your budget gets updated to 6.8s and your job is to not regress beyond that.
-2. **Your new worst-point is the same as the last one:** This is still good news—we haven’t regressed!
+2. **Your new worst-point is the same as the last one:** This is still good news — we haven’t regressed!
 But we haven’t improved, either.
 In this scenario, we don’t need to do anything.
 Instead, we just leave the budget as it was and hope we can continue on the same path.
 3. **Your new worst-point is worse than the last one:** Uh oh.
 This is bad news.